 Samples are best analysed on the day of collection, or at most after overnight storage in the dark in a refrigerator or cool (4°C) place.
 Samples should be kept out of strong light and not exposed to high temperatures in transit (Herve and Heinonen 1984).
-If these criteria cannot be met samples may be frozen on filters, following the filtration step.
+If these criteria cannot be met, samples may be frozen on filters, following the filtration step (see below).
+Araujo and Brereton (1995) analysed the molar absorption coefficients at 665 nm of chlorophyll a dissolved in acetone and showed that there was no significant difference when the solutions were kept for 84 days in the dark in the refrigerator and at room temperature.